melissajclark/wp-content/plugins/ricg-responsive-images/readme.md

 **Dependencies**

-The only external dependency included in this plugin is Picturefill - v2.3.0.
-If you would like to remove Picturefill, add the following line to your functions.php file: ```wp_dequeue_script('picturefill')```
+The only external dependency included in this plugin is [Picturefill](http://scottjehl.github.io/picturefill/) - v2.3.0.
+If you would like to remove Picturefill (see notes about [browser support](http://scottjehl.github.io/picturefill/#support)), add the following to your functions.php file:

+    function mytheme_dequeue_scripts() {
+      wp_dequeue_script('picturefill');
+    }

+    add_action('wp_enqueue_scripts', 'mytheme_dequeue_scripts');

+We use a hook because if you attempt to dequeue a script before it's enqueued, wp_dequeue_script has no effect.
+(If it's still being loaded, you may need to specify a [priority](http://codex.wordpress.org/Function_Reference/add_action).)

 ##Version

-2.2.1
+2.3.0

 ##Changelog

+- Improved performance of `get_srcset_array`
+- Added advanced image compression option (available by adding hook to functions.php)
+- Duplicate entires now filtered out from srcset array
+- Upgrade Picturefill to 2.3.1
+- Refactoring plugin JS, including a switch to ajax for updating the srcset value when the image is changed in the editor
+- Now using wp_get_attachment_image_attributes filter for post thumbnails
+- Readme and other general code typo fixes
+- Gallery images will now contain a srcset attribute

+**2.2.1**

-- JS patch for wordpress
+- JS patch for WordPress

 **2.2.0**